MarlinFirmware/MarlinDocumentation/_basics/install_platformio_vscode.md

 To manually set the environment for your board:<br/>
 Open the file `platformio.ini` and change `default_envs` to the environment that your board uses.
 Look through this file for your chip's environment name.
 For example, the environment name for the **LPC1768** chip appears as `[env:LPC1768]`.
 Omit the outer wrapper: `[env:____]`.
+**__maple** environments are deprecated and should only used as last resort, if regular ones don't work.

 ![Multi Environments](/assets/images/basics/install_platformio_vscode/platformio_ini.png)